2022 Global Learning Conference FAQs

 - Although we will not require proof of vaccination, we recommend that you are up to date with your COVID-19 vaccines.

-- We highly recommend that masks are worn indoors, except when eating and drinking, but you do not need to wear masks when outdoors.
+- We require that masks are worn indoors, except when eating and drinking, but you do not need to wear masks when outdoors.

 - If you are sick and need to be around others, or are caring for someone who has COVID-19, it is recommended that you always wear a mask, indoors and outdoors.